Phosphate Coating

 Phosphate coatings consist of a crystalline conversion coating for steel substrates for break-in lubrication or as a pretreatment for other supplemental coatings, like paint, dry film lubricants, oils and waxes.
-Although it is a fairly simplistic process there are some engineering points that should be addressed when working with a metal finisher.
-The key items to review are stress relieving, hydrogen embrittlement relief, pretreatment, post treatment and the most obvious which phosphate system to use.
-Let’s address these one by one:
+Although it is a fairly simplistic process, there are some engineering points that should be addressed when working with the metal finisher.
+The key items to address are stress relieving, hydrogen embrittlement relief, pretreatment, and post-treatment.
+The main issue to address is what exactly do you want the phosphate to do.
+Once this is determined the proper option between zinc and manganese phosphate can be chosen.

 MIL-DTL-16232, Type M

-Manganese phosphate is typically called out when the application requires break-in lubrication either as a stand alone or with an oil or dry film lubricant system.
-Manganese phosphates are denser than zinc systems which enhances its lubricous nature.
-To ensure a proper phosphate coating we offer mechanical, as well as chemical pretreatments to meet a number of commercial or federal specifications.
-We can accommodate parts up to 7 feet in length and 2000# in weight.
+Manganese phosphate is typically called out when the application requires break-in lubrication either as a stand-alone or with a dry film lubricant or oil.
+The smaller crystal and denser coating of manganese provides improved co-efficient of friction or µ.
+To ensure a denser coating a mechanical blast with aluminum oxide or glass bead will improve the profile and activity of the surface prior to phosphating.
+WCI can accommodate parts up to 7 feet in length and 2,000 pounds in weight.

 Stress Relief